fi-lees/tidy_tuesday/TT_2021_W37_Formula_1/README.md

 #### Mercedes: Lewis Hamilton vs. Valtteri Bottas
 **Q:** In which years did Hamilton and/or Bottas drive for Mercedes?
 Did they drive in the same number of races?
 **A:** Hamilton has driven for Mercedes since 2013.
 Bottas joined the team in 2017.
-Since 2017, they have driven in the same number of races each season, except for 2020 when Hamilton missed a race (self-isolating due to covid).
+Since 2017, they have driven in the same number of races each season, except for 2020 when Hamilton missed one race (self-isolating due to covid).

 ```r